 If this is the case, you can apply via Recognition of Public Learning (RPL), so you won’t need to waste time learning what you already know.

 Certificate III in work health and safety broadens your understanding of Health and Safety regulations, hazard prevention & control and how to prevent potential emergencies.

-Certificate IV in work health and safety is suitable for individuals who wish to be more supervisory.
-Available jobs include Work Health and Safety Officer or Coordinator and could be a good choice for people with relevant experience and those who have undertaken the introductory certificate III course.
+Certificate IV in work health and safety suits individuals who wish to be more supervisory.
+Available jobs include Work Health and Safety Officer or Coordinator.
+They could be a good choice for people with relevant experience and those who have undertaken the introductory Certificate III course.

 You can also study for a WHS diploma, which will help you learn how to implement safety policies for larger companies and cover everything an organisation needs to operate safely.
 From the introduction of ergonomic chairs to minimise strain injuries in the office to the transportation and storage of hazardous chemicals, it’s all covered in this course.